Alex-Kalanda/cv/cv.md

   ### About me

-An aspiring frontend developer who is ready and able to study.
-My goal at this stage is to gain experience in working with git, javascript by performing educational projects, to deepen my knowledge in this area, and also to improve soft skills.
-I like studying, I have been studying all my life
-and I believe that only by studying something new for myself, a person grows as a person.
+First of all, I am an engineer, I love and know how to solve various kinds of engineering problems.
+I like both to create new and useful things, and to repair something broken.
+I know how to work in a team, adapt flexibly to different people.
+For 2 years in the front-end, I got a lot of knowledge and practical skills.
+I also improve my English.

 ---

   ### Skils

 + HTML 5
-+ BEM
-+ CSS 3
++ CSS 3 / SCSS
-+ Git / GitHub
++ Git / GitHub / GitFlow
++ BEM / CSS modules
++ DOM / API / module ES6
-+ JavaScript
++ JavaScript / ES6
++ npm / yarn
 + React.js
-+ Redux.js
++ Redux / THUNK / ReduxToolkit
 + Webpack
++ TypeScript
 ---

   ### Code examples